 Manmade structures including towers and navigational aids are as valuable to fish as they are to fishermen.
 Some species live deep inside the structure and others search the perimeter.

-Trolling natural or artificial baits around a tower or buoy will get the attention of predators, while sending a bait or lure to the bottom will often entice a reef dweller into the open.
+Trolling natural or artificial baits around a tower or buoy will get the attention of predators, while sending a bait or fish lures to the bottom will often entice a reef dweller into the open.

 When fighting a fish around a structure, it is essential to use high-quality tackle that can apply heavy pressure without seizing up.
 Some species can be coaxed out into the open while other brutes must be convinced to leave the safety of the reef.